Rafat-Pantho/video-downloader/README.md

 - Latest Windows installer: [Download](https://github.com/Rafat-Pantho/video-downloader/releases/latest)
 - Latest release downloads: ![Latest Downloads](https://img.shields.io/github/downloads/Rafat-Pantho/video-downloader/latest/total)

+### Get it for your OS

+- Windows (recommended): open the [Latest Release](https://github.com/Rafat-Pantho/video-downloader/releases/latest) and download the file named:
+  - “Video Downloader Setup x.y.z.exe” (installer)
+  - Optionally: “.blockmap” is for auto-updaters only (you can ignore it)
+- macOS: open the [Latest Release](https://github.com/Rafat-Pantho/video-downloader/releases/latest) and download:
+  - “.dmg” (drag-and-drop installer) or “.zip” (portable app)
+  - Note: Builds may be unsigned; you may need to right-click → Open on first launch
+- Linux: open the [Latest Release](https://github.com/Rafat-Pantho/video-downloader/releases/latest) and download:
+  - “.AppImage” (portable) or “.deb” (Debian/Ubuntu)
+  - Make the AppImage executable: chmod +x Video-Downloader-*.AppImage

 A modern, beautiful desktop application for downloading videos from YouTube, Facebook, Instagram, TikTok, and 1000+ websites.